rune/rune/docs/docs/api-reference.md

 #### `inputDelay?: number`

-How many milliseconds user action is delayed before notifying client.
+How many milliseconds user action is delayed before run locally.
 Allowed values 0-250.
 Default value 25.
+Higher values will mean that players are more in sync with each other (i.e. fewer rollbacks), but will feel less snappy locally as it takes longer for a player's actions to be reflected on their screen.

 ### `Rune.invalidAction()`